Issue: How To Fix ERR_SSL_VERSION_OR_CIPHER_MISMATCH Error?

 The client and server don’t support a common SSL protocol version or cipher suite.

-The ERR_SSL_VERSION_OR_CIPHER_MISMATCH error prevents you from accessing insecure websites, so it's advisable to double-check the domain before re-trying to access it.
+The ERR_SSL_VERSION_OR_CIPHER_MISMATCH error may prevent people from accessing insecure websites, so it's advisable to double-check the domain before re-trying to access it.
 Another reason why this error occurs – the site you’re trying to access uses old protocols that your browser identifies as insecure.

 It goes without saying that this error occurs and prevents you from visiting particular websites for your own safety.
 If for some reason you absolutely must access a certain website, you can try these workarounds that we prepared – they will help you fix the ERR_SSL_VERSION_OR_CIPHER_MISMATCH error.

 - Open Bitdefender.